Lost Planet: Plot

 The first Lost Planet begins in the year of the game T.C. -80 where the Earth has become too hostile for human life.
 A company named NEVEC (Neo-Venus Construction) tries to start colonization on the planet E.D.N.
 III.
 Upon arriving on the planet, NEVEC discovers an alien race called Akrid and are forced off the planet, momentarily stopping colonization efforts.
 Returning to E.D.N.
 III with an army prepared to fight, they find that the Akrid can only function because their bodies contain reserves of thermal energy (T-ENG), humans must also carry supplies of thermal energy to survive on E.D.N.
 III.
 NEVEC builds the first Vital Suit (VS), a mecha powered by T-ENG, to fight the Akrid.
 Meanwhile, civilian colonists and bands of E.D.N.
 III military personnel continue to seek out a nomadic existence as "snow pirates", harvesting T-ENG from fallen Akrid.

 The story of the sequel takes place back on E.D.N.
 III, 10 years after the events of the first game.
 The snow has melted to reveal jungles and more tropical areas that have taken the place of more frozen regions.
 The game centers on a civil war to gain T-ENG.
 Player(s) can assume control of several different groups of soldiers, called Snow Pirates, and battle the Akrid.
 The Akrid have expanded their armies and return much more powerful in Lost Planet 2.

 Lost Planet 3 is a prequel to the first two games in the series, following the story of Jim Peyton on E.D.N.
 III.

+Reception

+Aggregate and Famitsū review scores As of March 20, 2016.